galeone/galeone.github.io/_posts/2018-03-04-camera-calibration-guidelines.md

 ### Camera manual focus

-If you're developing some machine vision application, first do the camera setup, then use a software viewer to see the captured images from the camera and manually adjust the focus of your camera until the subjects are perfectly in focus.
+If you're developing some machine vision application, first complete the camera setup, then use a viewer software viewer to see the captured images from the camera and manually adjust the focus of your camera until the subjects are perfectly in focus.

 Use the locating skew to lock in the desired position the focus ring.
 Never touch the skew or the focus ring again.